Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 1. Wear Proper Safety Gear

 Before operating this equipment, you need to put on protective gear.
-Wear gloves, steel capped boots, and safety eyewear to protect vulnerable areas from injury.
+Wear gloves, steel-capped boots, and safety eyewear to protect vulnerable areas from injury.

 Gloves and heavy-duty boots should also be worn any time you’re lifting or handling pallets with your hands, to avoid splinters or damage to toes from dropped pallets.